Medical Journal Digest

 OpenEvidence was the leading AI clinical Q&A tool in the US — used by over 40% of American physicians.
 In January 2026 it raised $250m at a $12 billion valuation.
 By the end of April, it was gone from the UK.

 The stated reason was regulatory uncertainty around AI in healthcare.
 The EU AI Act and the UK's AI regulatory landscape are unsettled enough that several US AI health tools have paused UK expansion or withdrawn entirely.
 ChatGPT for Clinicians launched the same week and explicitly excluded UK and EEA users.
+Heidi Evidence — the clinical decision support tool partnered with NICE, BMJ Group, MIMS and HealthPathways — joined the pattern in 2026 by restricting its UK and EU evidence querying to out-of-session use only.

 What OpenEvidence actually did